The Measure of a Man (Star Trek: The Next Generation): Themes and influence

 "The Measure of a Man" has been given as an example of the complexity and depth of Star Trek.
 Its subject matter ranges from the rights of artificial lifeforms to slavery.
-In the wake of discussions regarding the ethical dilemmas of computer scientists, the episode also received attention amongst academe.
-It was used as lecture material in a course on Computer Ethics at the University of Kentucky, in a section covering robot and cyborg rights.
+In the wake of discussions regarding the ethical dilemmas of computer scientists, the episode also received attention among academia.
+It was used as lecture material in a course on computer ethics at the University of Kentucky, in a section covering robot and cyborg rights.
 The idea of non-human ethics had been discussed prior to "The Measure of a Man" in papers and books such as Animal Liberation: a New Ethics for our Treatment of Animals by Peter Singer in 1977.

 In the essay "The 'Measure of a Man' and the Ethos of Hospitality: Towards an Ethical Dwelling with Technology" within the AI & Society journal in 2009, Lucas D. Introna explained that Data's main issue in this episode was that this area of ethics is dealt with purely in human terms.
 Thus, the argument regarding his rights as an individual must be framed within those boundaries.
 The episode was also analyzed in a Toledo Law Journal article by Paul Joseph and Sharon Carton about the legal system of the Federation as portrayed in Star Trek: The Next Generation.

 The episode proved influential, with the test established in "The Measure of a Man" being revisited when Data created Lal in "The Offspring".
 Picard directly references the events of this episode as it appears that the outcome of "The Measure of a Man" had only been applied to Data and not all androids.
 Outside of the series, Star Trek fan Seth MacFarlane referenced the events of "The Measure of a Man" in his comedy film Ted 2 (2015).
-In the film, Samantha must argue for the rights of Ted, a sentient Teddy Bear, as he is at risk of being considered property rather than a person in the eyes of the law.
+In the film, an attorney must argue for the rights of Ted, a sentient Teddy Bear, as he is at risk of being considered property rather than a person in the eyes of the law.

 Bruce Maddox appeared again in Star Trek: Picard.
 In this story, he continued his research into cybernetics, building the androids Dahj and Soji, among others.